 Organically grown in Alta Verapaz, Guatemala.

-Taste notes: soft and smooth taste with a warm, nutty aroma.
+Taste notes: full and smooth taste with a warm, nutty aroma.

 Our cacao is 100% natural and pure, without sugar or additives.